-- 3 Reasons To Consider Hiring a Tax Professional
+- Three Reasons to Consider Hiring a Tax Professional

-- Tax Professional Reason Number 1: Your situation has become more complicated.
+- Tax Professional Reason Number 1: Your Situation Has Become More Complicated

-- Tax Professional Reason Number 2: You have significant events on the horizon.
+- Tax Professional Reason Number 2: You Have Significant Events on the Horizon

-- Tax Professional Reason Number 3: You want a second set of eyes to help you understand your financial picture.
+- Tax Professional Reason Number 3: You want a Second Set of Eyes to Help You Understand Your Financial Picture

 - Should You Use an Independent Tax Firm?

-- Questions To Ask a Tax Professional
+- Questions to Ask a Tax Professional

 In this guide, we discuss the following tips:

-- 3 Reasons to Consider Hiring a Tax Professional
+Three Reasons to Consider Hiring a Tax Professional

-Tax Professional Reason Number 1: Your situation has become more complicated.
+Tax Professional Reason Number 1: Your Situation Has Become More Complicated

-Over the course of a military career, you can expect many things to progress.
-Rank, household size, and income are three things that generally grow over the course of a 20+ year career.
+Over the course of your military career, you can expect many things to progress.
+Rank, household size and income are three things that generally grow over the course of a 20+ year career.

-With that progression comes a certain complexity.

-That complexity comes at us a little at a time.
-Getting married, buying a home, having a kid—those are all examples of the slow and steady way that our life becomes more complicated.
-Before you know it, you’re dealing with a lot of stress…we’ve all been there.
-A tough deployment, an extended TDY, or unexpected PCS—sometimes, you feel like you’re barely holding it all together.
+With that progression comes a certain complexity, which comes at us a little at a time.
+Getting married, buying a home or having a child are all examples of the slow and steady way our lives become more complicated, especially in the case of a tough deployment, extended temporary duty travel or unexpected permanent change of station.

-Tax Professional Reason Number 2: You have significant events on the horizon.
+Tax Professional Reason Number 2: You Have Significant Events on the Horizon